General terms and conditions

 Termination

-- The consumer may contract for a definite period and that extends to the regular delivery of products (including electricity) or services, at any time at the end of the definite period terminate, subject to agreed termination rules and a notice of up to one month.
+2. The consumer may terminate a fixed-term contract that was concluded for the regular supply of products (including electricity) or services at any time towards the end of the fixed-term, subject to agreed termination rules and a notice period not exceeding one month.

-- The consumer may conclude the contracts referred to in the previous paragraphs:
+3. The consumer may amend the agreements mentioned in the previous paragraphs:

-- terminate at any time and not be limited to termination at a specific time or in a specific period of time;
+• terminate at any time and not be limited to termination at a particular time or period;

-- at least denounce them in the same way as they were entered into by him;
+• at least terminate them in the same way as they were entered into by him;

-- always terminate with the same notice as the entrepreneur has stipulated for himself.
+• always cancel with the same notice period as the entrepreneur has stipulated for himself.

-- A contract entered into for a definite period of time for the regular delivery of products (including electricity) or services may not be tacitly renewed or renewed for a definite period of time.
+1. An agreement entered into for a definite period of time and which extends to the regular supply of products (including electricity) or services may not be tacitly extended or renewed for a definite period of time.

-- A fixed-term contract that has been concluded for the regular delivery of products or services may only be tacitly renewed for an indefinite period of time if the consumer may at any time terminate with a notice of up to one month and a notice of up to three months if the contract is intended to regularly, but less than once a month, deliver daily, news and weekly newspapers and magazines.
+3. A fixed-term contract that has been concluded for the regular delivery of products or services may only be tacitly renewed for an indefinite period of time if the consumer may terminate the contract at any time with a period of notice that does not exceed one month and a period of notice that does not exceed three months in the event that the contract relates to the regular, but less than once a month, delivery of daily or weekly newspapers and magazines.

-- An agreement with a limited duration for the regular delivery of daily newspapers, news and weekly newspapers and magazines (trial or introductory subscription) will not be tacitly continued and will end automatically at the end of the trial or introductory period.
+4. A fixed-term contract for the regular supply of daily or weekly newspapers and magazines by way of introduction (trial or introductory subscription) is not tacitly continued and ends automatically at the end of the trial or introductory period.

 Duration

-- If a contract has a duration of more than one year, after one year the consumer may terminate the contract at any time with a notice of up to one month, unless the reasonableness and fairness opposes termination before the end of the agreed term.
+1. If a contract has a duration of more than one year, the consumer may terminate the contract at any time after one year with a notice period not exceeding one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.

 Article 13 - Payment

-- The consumer has the duty to report any inaccuracies in the payment details provided or stated to the entrepreneur without delay.
+2. The consumer has the duty to immediately report inaccuracies in payment details provided or mentioned to the entrepreneur.

-- In case of non-payment by the consumer, the entrepreneur has the right, subject to legal restrictions, to charge the consumer reasonable costs incurred in advance.
+3. In case of non-payment by the consumer, subject to legal restrictions, the entrepreneur has the right to charge the reasonable costs made known to the consumer in advance.

 Article 14 - Complaints procedure

-- The entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this complaints procedure.
+1. The entrepreneur has a sufficiently publicised complaints procedure and handles the complaint in accordance with this complaints procedure.

-- Complaints about the implementation of the agreement must be fully and clearly described within 2 months be submitted to the entrepreneur, after the consumer has found the defects.
+2. Complaints on the performance of the agreement must be submitted to the entrepreneur within 2 months, fully and clearly described, after the consumer has identified the defects.

-- Complaints submitted to the entrepreneur will be answered within a period of 14 days from the date of receipt.
-If a complaint requires a foreseeable longer processing time, the entrepreneur will answer within the period of 14 days with a message of receipt and an indication when the consumer can expect a more detailed answer.
+3. Complaints submitted to the entrepreneur will be answered within a period of 14 days from the date of receipt.
+If a complaint requires a foreseeably longer processing time, the entrepreneur will respond within the 14-day period with a notice of receipt and an indication of when the consumer can expect a more detailed answer.

-- If the complaint cannot be resolved by mutual agreement, a dispute arises that is subject to dispute resolution.
+4. If the complaint cannot be resolved by mutual agreement, a dispute arises which is susceptible to dispute resolution.

-- In case of complaints, a consumer should first of all turn to the entrepreneur.
-If the online store is affiliated with Stichting WebwinkelKeur and complaints that cannot be resolved in mutual consultation, the consumer should turn to Stichting WebwinkelKeur (www.webwinkelkeur.nl), it will mediate free of charge.
-Check if this webshop has a running membership via https://www.webwinkelkeur.nl/ledenlijst/.
-If a solution has not yet been reached, the consumer has the possibility to have his complaint dealt with by the independent arbitration committee appointed by Stichting WebwinkelKeur, the decision is binding and both entrepreneur and consumer agree to this binding decision.
-Submitting a dispute to this dispute committee is associated with costs that must be paid by the consumer to the relevant committee.
-It is also possible to submit complaints via the European ODR platform (http://ec.europa.eu/odr).
+5. For complaints, a consumer should first turn to the entrepreneur.
+If the webshop is affiliated with Stichting WebwinkelKeur and for complaints that cannot be solved in mutual consultation, the consumer should turn to Stichting WebwinkelKeur (www.webwinkelkeur.nl), it will mediate for free.
+Check here whether this shop has a current membership.
+Should a solution still not be found, the consumer has the option to submit his/her complaint to the independent dispute committee appointed by Stichting WebwinkelKeur, the decision of which is binding and both entrepreneur and consumer agree to this binding decision.
+Submitting a dispute to this dispute committee involves costs that have to be paid by the consumer to the committee concerned.
+It is also possible to register complaints via the European ODR platform (http://ec.europa.eu/odr).

-- A complaint does not suspend the obligations of the entrepreneur, unless the entrepreneur indicates otherwise in writing.
+6. A complaint does not suspend the operator's obligations unless the operator indicates otherwise in writing.

-- If a complaint is found to be well-founded by the entrepreneur, the entrepreneur will, at its discretion, either replace or repair the delivered products free of charge.
+7. If a complaint is found valid by the operator, the operator will, at its discretion, either replace or repair the delivered products free of charge.

 Article 15 - Disputes

-- Agreements between the entrepreneur and the consumer to which these general terms and conditions apply, are exclusively governed by Dutch law.
+1. Contracts between the entrepreneur and the consumer to which these general terms and conditions relate are exclusively governed by Dutch law.
 Even if the consumer resides abroad.

-- The Vienna Convention on Contracts for the International Sale of Goods does not apply.
+2. The Vienna Sales Convention does not apply.

 Article 16 - Additional or different provisions

-Additional provisions or provisions deviating from these general terms and conditions may not be to the consumer's detriment and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.
+Additional provisions or provisions deviating from these general terms and conditions may not be to the detriment of the consumer and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.

 Terms and conditions